Diagnostic Medical Sonography Schools

 While hospitals are expected to hire the majority of new sonographers, physicians’ offices and outpatient surgical centers are also expected to be in the market for trained sonographers moving forward.

 Specializing in a certain area of medical sonography can also enhance a person’s employment prospects and earning potential.
-According to the Society of Diagnostic Medical Sonographers (SDMS) annual compensation survey, there’s evidence that sonographers specializing in obstetrics tend to be paid more than general sonographers meaning there is likely a higher demand for that particular specialty.
+The Society of Diagnostic Medical Sonographers (SDMS) releases annual compensation survey providing information about salaries for sonographers.
 Of course, one should also consider that demand can fluctuate based on geographic location and demographics, so other specialties might be growing faster in other states.

 United States

-Interestingly, PayScale (May 2022)—an aggregator of self-reported wages—found lower figures among its 1,052 DMS respondents:
+Interestingly, PayScale (June 2023)—an aggregator of self-reported wages—found lower figures among its 1,287 DMS respondents:

 Fortunately for residents of the Golden State, California was both the top-employing and top-paying state in this profession.